vintertown/sdi-doc/docs/dns/reverse.md

 ## How to perform a reverse lookup?

-In order to perform a reverse lookup we have to configure the named.config.local (/etc/bind/named.config.local) file and add another zone to it with the following parameters:
+In order to perform a reverse lookup we have to configure the named.conf.local (/etc/bind/named.conf.local) file and add another zone to it with the following parameters:

 ```ssh
 zone "75.62.141.in-addr.arpa" {